Dracula (1931 English-language film): Sequels and influence

+Director Chris McKay referenced Dracula in his film Renfield (2023), a film referred to by the director as a "quasi-sequel" to the original 1931 film.
+The film features Nicolas Cage as Count Dracula and Nicholas Hoult as Renfield compositing them into the background in place of Lugosi and Frye.

 Since its release, Dracula has become widely regarded as a classic of the era and of its genre.
 In 2000, it was selected for preservation in the U.S. National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 It was also ranked 79th on Bravo's countdown of The 100 Scariest Movie Moments.

-To many film lovers and critics alike, Lugosi's portrayal is widely regarded as the definitive Dracula.
-Lugosi had a powerful presence and authority on-screen.
-The slow, deliberate pacing of his performance ("I bid you… welcome!" and "I never drink… wine!") gave his Dracula the air of a walking, talking corpse, which terrified the movie audiences at the time, compelling with no dialogue, and the many close-ups of Lugosi's face in icy silence jumped off the screen.
-With this mesmerizing performance, Dracula became Bela Lugosi's signature role, his Dracula a cultural icon, and he himself a legend in the classic Universal Horror film series.

 However, Dracula would ultimately become a role which would prove to be both a blessing and a curse.
 Despite his earlier stage successes in a variety of roles, from the moment Lugosi donned the cape on screen, it would forever see him typecast as the Count.

 Browning would go on to direct Lugosi once more in another vampire thriller, Mark of the Vampire, a 1935 remake of Browning's lost silent film London After Midnight (1927) starring Lon Chaney.

 Also, the film is recognized by American Film Institute in these lists: